 Cholera is an acute intestinal infection caused by the bacterium Vibrio cholerae.
-It is spread by drinking or eating contaminated water or food.
+It is most often spread by drinking water or eating food that has been contaminated.

 Most travellers are at very low risk, if they practise good personal hygiene and safe food and water precautions, even in countries where cholera outbreaks are being reported.

 - Most infected people do not show any symptoms.

 - Those who do develop symptoms usually have mild to moderate diarrhea, with or without vomiting.

 - In more severe cases, symptoms include leg cramps, nausea, vomiting and frequent watery diarrhea, which can lead to severe dehydration and even death if not treated promptly.

 The most important treatment is to stay hydrated.

 If a person with symptoms is treated promptly, the illness is rarely fatal.
 In severe cholera cases, antibiotics can help shorten the length of the illness.